Geometry, Computation, and Optimality in Stochastic Optimization: Introduction

-More precisely, we prove that for compact, convex, quadratically convex, orthosymmetric constraint sets $\Theta$, subgradient methods with a fixed diagonal re-scaling are minimax rate optimal.
-This guarantees that for a large collection of constraints (e.g.\ $\ell_2$ balls, weighted $\ell_p$-bodies for $p\geq 2$, or hyperrectangles) a diagonal re-scaling suffices.
-This is important in machine learning problems of appropriate geometry, for example, in linear classification problems where the data (features) are sparse, so using a dense predictor $\theta$ is natural~\cite{DuchiHaSi11, DuchiJoMc13}.
-Conversely, we show that if the constraint set $\Theta$ is a (scaled) $\ell_p$ ball, $1 \le p < 2$, then, considering unconstrained updates~\eqref{eq:da}, the regret of the best method of linear type can be $\sqrt{d / \log d}$ times larger than the minimax rate.
-As part of this, we provide new information-theoretic lower bounds on optimization for general convex constraints $\Theta$.
-In contrast to the frequent practice in literature of comparing regret upper bounds---prima facie illogical---we demonstrate the gap between linear and non-linear methods must hold.
+More precisely, we prove that for orthosymmetric quadratically convex bodies $\optdomain$, subgradient methods with a fixed diagonal re-scaling are minimax rate optimal.
+This guarantees that for a large collection of constraints (e.g.\ $\ell_2$-balls, weighted $\ell_p$-bodies for $p\geq 2$, or hyperrectangles) a diagonal re-scaling suffices.
+This is important in, e.g., machine learning problems of appropriate geometry, such as in linear classification problems where the data (features) are sparse, so using a dense predictor $\optvar$ is natural~\cite{DuchiHaSi11, DuchiJoMc13}.
+Conversely, we show that if the constraint set $\optdomain$ is a (scaled) $\ell_p$-ball, $1 \le p < 2$, then, considering unconstrained updates~\eqref{eq:da}, the regret of the best method of linear type (i.e.\ $h$ quadratic) can be $\sqrt{n / \log n}$ times larger than the minimax rate in online convex optimization.
+As part of this, we provide new information-theoretic lower bounds on optimization for general convex constraints $\optdomain$.
+In contrast to the frequent (but illogical) practice of comparing convergence upper bounds, we demonstrate that the gap between linear and non-linear methods must hold.
+Sections~\ref{sec:hard-euclidean-problems} and~\ref{sec:role-quadratic-convexity} also show how the departure from quadratic convexity affects convergence guarantees: comparing the $\ell_1$ diameters of $\optdomain$ and its second-order lifts via

+the gap between the left and right quantities (essentially) characterizes the gap in performance between linear and nonlinear methods for stochastic optimization, while Kolmogorov $n$-widths~\eqref{eqn:n-widths-intro} capture that in the Gaussian sequence model.

+We extend our results to an additional computational consideration: whether an algorithm must be adaptive, that is, it must change its update rules over time based on observations.
+We demonstrate that non-adaptive linear methods necessarily suffer slower convergence rates than adaptive methods in online problems.
+One perspective on our results is thus computational, though with a different angle than most current work on tradeoffs between statistics and computational complexity.
+Much of this literature takes as inspiration the classical perspective that the gap between polynomial and non-polynomial time algorithms forms the great watershed in computational complexity, thus necessitating a class of ``hard'' problems while allowing essentialy arbitrary algorithms~\cite{BerthetRi13, BrennanBrHu18, CaiWu20}.
+We take an alternative perspective that allows more nuance in the types of convergence rates we can achieve---differentiating between various polynomials---by restricting the algorithms we consider to those in families common in optimization.